 2. A Lot of Themes Look Outdated

-A lot of themes developed for Woocommerce looks outdated and are far behind Shopify themes.
+A lot of themes developed for Woocommerce look outdated and are far behind Shopify themes.

 They all lack something that’s there on almost all Shopify themes.
-Moreover, The amount of professional themes available for Shopify are limitless.
+Moreover, The number of professional themes available for Shopify is limitless.

 Related Article – Is Dropshipping Without Shopify Possible?
 (The Ultimate Guide)